Certificate in College Teaching

 The Certificate in College Teaching provides graduate students the opportunity to learn about the theory, practice and scholarship of college teaching and learning through coursework and an internship.
 The certificate may be completed while completing a degree in any department or by enrolling in a post baccalaureate non-degree status (G6) upon director’s approval.

 The certificate requires nine credit hours and a three-hour internship experience, for a total of 12 credit hours.
-Upon completion of the four-course requirements, students must request the certificate to be processed by completing this request form and submitting it to the academic advisor, Joyce Nelson.
+Upon completion of the four-course requirements, students must request the certificate to be processed by completing the request form below and submitting it to the EAHR Graduate Advising Office in 563 HarringtonTower.

 Required courses (9 credit hours):